-What is Direct-to-Consumer Marketing and Why are Brands Doing it?
+What is direct-to-consumer and why are brands doing it?

-With DTC marketing, brands promote a product or service straight to their target consumers, forgoing traditional intermediary channels such as third-party retailers, whether that’s the bricks-and-mortar or ecommerce kind.
+With DTC marketing, brands promote a product or service straight to their target consumers, bypassing intermediary channels such as third-party retailers, whether that’s the bricks-and-mortar or ecommerce kind.

 It allows businesses to own their entire purchase journey, rather than just the product, and to behave more like a tech operator, testing and learning with valuable new first-party data.